Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### User Interface
 * FIX: don't fail when showing a Host overriding multiple inherited groups (#2253)
+* FIX: deal with inherited values which are invalid for a select box (#2288)

 ### Automation, User Interface
 * FIX: error message wording on failing related (or parent) object ref (#2224)